STORY OF NEW MOON

 New Moon is designed to focus solely on the patient using a holistic approach, without any insurance company or provider dictating external requirements.
 New Moon is only here for one reason- to give women and mothers the 100% attention they deserve in order to lead themselves and their families without any pain or dysfunction that may require them to sit on the sidelines or not function at their full capacity.

-Because moms are busy taking care of themselves and others, New Moon makes moms lives easier by treating them in their home or office in Addison and Chittenden Counties, VT.
-Servicing the Middlebury and Burlington, VT areas.
+Because moms are busy taking care of themselves and others, New Moon makes moms lives easier by treating them in their home or office in the Middlebury and Burlington, VT areas.

 DR. DAVIDA MURRAY, PT, DPT

-Dr. Davida is a fiercely passionate mother to her 3 children and wife to her husband, as well as a strong supporter of moms everywhere.
-She believes moms are the ultimate super-heroines who never get enough recognition or support.
+Dr. Davida is a passionate mother to her 3 children and wife to her husband, as well as a strong supporter of moms everywhere.
+She is also the founder of Vermont Moms Outdoors and is the current Vice President of the American Physical Therapy Association Vermont Chapter.
+Dr. Davida believes moms are the ultimate super-heroines who never get enough recognition or support.
 She is now on a mission to do her part to change that.

 Growing up in the suburbs of Houston, TX, Dr. Davida devoted her time to school and basketball.
-She went on to pursue her Doctorate of Physical Therapy, graduating in 2015.
-Through her experience as a physical therapist, she has worked in all settings from hospitals to nursing homes to your every day private practice.
+She went on to pursue her Doctorate of Physical Therapy, graduating in 2015 while taking up running as her sport of focus.
 Her chosen areas of specialization are women’s orthopedic and pelvic-centered therapies.

 If you answer "Yes" to any of these questions, there may be a solution for you through physical therapy!